Giants vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Thairo Estrada and the San Francisco Giants will hit the field at Oracle Park against the Arizona Diamondbacks and Corbin Carroll on Friday.
+Christian Walker and the Arizona Diamondbacks will attempt to take down LaMonte Wade Jr and the San Francisco Giants when the teams meet on Saturday at 4:05 PM ET.

-The Giants are listed as -165 moneyline favorites for this matchup against the Diamondbacks (+140).
-The total is 8 runs for the contest.
+The Giants are -175 moneyline favorites for this matchup with the Diamondbacks (+145).
+A 7.5-run over/under has been set for the matchup.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.